FiveN1/nymphaea/README.md

 # Nymphaea
-*(repo under construction!)*

 Nymphaea is C a library designed for creating programmable art.
-Nymphaea shoud be powerful yet easy to understand.
+Nymphaea is powerful yet easy to understand.

 Use this library as you like!

 ## 🌸About
-- Nymphaea makes it easy to write c programs with no limits.
+- Nymphaea makes it easy to write C programs, that dont limit you.
 - Nymphaea is data oriented.
 - Nymphaea also does not use any global variables (almost) so you can easily understand the flow of your programs data.
-- Nymphaea thies to be as simple and abstract as possible.
+- Nymphaea is simple yet powerful.
+- Most of the comments are in Czech since im from Czechia (sorry!)

 ## 🌸Hello World Example:
 This simple example will create a window with the text `Hello World!` in the middle.